Flowlabsio/flutter_starter_kit/README.md

 This starter kit was created to address the challenges of initializing a project.
 At Flow Labs, we identified recurring patterns when starting a project: state management, authentication, forms, alerts, snackbars, styles, authentication, users, rules and more.
 The idea behind this repository is to consolidate all the knowledge we’ve gained from building apps into a single resource.

 This kit is not a "framework"; rather, it's a guide for initializing a project with useful tools, popular libraries, folder structures, widgets, and more.
 The key idea is flexibility: developers have the freedom to choose their preferred structure.
 The goal of this repository is to be a helpful starting point without imposing rigid constraints on developers.

+## Platforms

+* Android
+* IOS

+## Features

+* Sign In
+  * Google
+  * Apple
+* Sign Up
+  * Email/Password
+* Validate Email
+* Forgot Password
+* Profile
+  * Firstname
+  * Lastname
+* Preferences
+  * Lenguage
+    * English
+    * Spanish
+  * Theme
+    * Light
+    * Dark
+* Delete user

+## Index

 * Download Kit
 * Firebase